 2018 TMT Early-Career Workshop

-A workshop for graduate students, postdoctoral researchers, and early-career professionals from the Thirty Meter Telescope (TMT) International Observatory, including Caltech, Canada, China, India, Japan, and University of California.
+A workshop for graduate students, postdoctoral researchers, and early-career professionals from partners in the Thirty Meter Telescope (TMT) International Observatory, including Caltech, Canada, China, India, Japan, and University of California.

 December 2-9, 2018.
 Pasadena, California, USA

 This workshop is a centerpiece of the 2018 TMT Early-Career Initiative.
 The workshop is designed to support international collaboration among the TMT partners by engaging those in the early stages of their career in TMT and providing a workshop experience that: